-Athletic scholarships are typically one-year agreements between the college and the athlete, although some are multi-year.
+Are full ride scholarships for all 4 years?
+No, athletic scholarships are typically one-year agreements between the college and the athlete, although some are multi-year.
 They are offered at the NCAA DI and DII levels, as well as at the NAIA and NJCAA levels—combined, that’s thousands of schools.
-DIII colleges do not offer athletic scholarships, but many DIII student-athletes receive some kind of financial aid.
-Are full ride scholarships for all 4 years?

 |Athletic Association||Number of Schools||Number of Athletes||Maximum Number of Scholarships|

 |NCAA Division II||292||85,385||36,343|

 |NCAA Division III||418||144,062||0|